tiwong/tiwong.github.io/_posts/2017-10-03-how-to-use-math-for-evil-3.md

 4. Alice solves for a number `d` such that `ed = 1 (mod (p-1)(q-1))`.
 5. Alice decodes by calculating `C^d (mod N)`, and the answer is equal to `M`.

-In real life, the primes are much larger, on the scale of hundreds of digits long, so that factoring `N` would be practically impossible unless you were Alice.
+In real life, the primes are much larger, on the order of hundreds of digits long, so that factoring `N` would be practically impossible unless you were Alice.
 This is necessary since the decryption key requires knowing the values `p-1` and `q-1`.
 Also, in practice, public-key takes a huge amount of computer time, so what really happens when you tell Amazon your credit card number is a hybrid of public *and* private key cryptography.

 As you can see, public-key cryptography depends on certain mathematical operations (like factoring!) being hard.
 More sophisticated methods have been developed, balancing security  and efficiency as one often comes at the cost of the other.
 An important example comes from the world of number theory, called [Elliptic Curve Crytography](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography), or ECC.
 It uses a certain multiplicative rule on an elliptic curve that looks like `y^3 = x^3 + ax + b`.
 There are even recommended elliptic curves, i.e., parameters `a` and `b` for government use.